VicDario/domain-name-generator/README.md

 ```
 $ npm run start
 ```
 <p>This is a very simple JavaScript app.
-It make a multiples domain names.
+It makes a multiples domain names.
 Uses arrays and loops</p>